chr4/salt-docker/README.md

 ### docker.prune

-Setup a systemd timer that cleans up unused and dangling images every night by running `docker system prune --force --all` automatically.
+Setup a systemd timer that cleans up unused and/or dangling images automatically every night, using `docker system prune`.

+- Use `docker.prune` (or `docker.prune.all`), to remove all unused and dangling images
+- Use `docker.prune.dangling` to onle remove dangling images

 ### docker.compose